project-ncl/pnc/pnc-ui/README.md

 _note: To make the consuming of remote REST endpoints working without incurring in the Cross-origin resource sharing (CORS) restriction, the `grunt-connect-proxy` has been used.
 Basically, all the request sent to `/pnc-web/rest` are proxied to `<endpointsLocalhost>`:`8080` (or `<endpointsCIServer>`:`8080`), while letting the browser think that they are all in the right domain._

+#### Grunt watch ENOSPC error

+The system has a limit to how many files can be watched by a user.
+You can run out of watches pretty quickly if you have Grunt running with other programs like Dropbox.
+This command increases the maximum amount of watches a user can have (refer to http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc):

+    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

+_note: For Arch Linux add `fs.inotify.max_user_watches=524288` to `/etc/sysctl.d/99-sysctl.conf` and then execute `sysctl --system`.
+This will also persist across reboots_

 ### Generate distribution

 To create a distribution in `pnc-ui/dist/` directory: